LeakyAbstractions/blog/quotes/_posts/2011-02-12-the-hard-part.md

   author: Paul Graham
 ---

-In programming, the hard part isn't solving problems, but deciding *what* problems to solve.
+In programming, the hard part isn’t solving problems, but deciding *what* problems to solve.